fbpx

 Always look for high dividend yield.

-This is because dividend is distributing a portion of the business’s profits to the shareholders and not reinvested back into the business.
-The business might have difficulty to expand and grow due to lack of capital if the dividend pay-out is too high.
+This is because when the payout ratio is high, larger portion of the business’s profits is being distributed to the shareholders and not reinvested back into the business.
+The business might have difficulty to expand and grow due to lack of capital if the dividend payout is too high.

 Dividend stock is always a safe investment.